vitali-karmanov/tradier-dotnet-client/README.md

 ## Create the Client

-To implement the Library into your project, install [NuGet package]() into your solution/project by running in the Package Manager Console.
+To implement the Library into your project, install [NuGet package]() into your solution/project by running it in the Package Manager Console.
 ````
 PM> Install-Package TradierDotNetClient
 ````